DreamPrism/CSTICheatMode/README.md

 This mod enables the cheat console and hotkeys in the game.

-More "Give" buttons and "Give & unlock" button (for blueprints) are added to the console.
+More features are added to it.
+Such as achievements hacking, fast exploration, and so on !

 An achievements hacker can be enabled in the config file.